 14. Ac comds are to avoid flying closer than the specified minima to areas notified as avoids and pay extra awareness when flying in an area notified as sensitive by Flt Cdr Ops via Station Mission Support Centre (SMSC).
-A list of areas to be avoided is published daily by SMSC.
-Crews are to note the additional requirement to avoid overflight of active game shoots below 1000ft AGL.
-On working days, Flt Cdr Ops is to provide the flying Sqns with comprehensive daily NOTAM packs.
-Weekly, Flt Cdr Ops will provide the flying Sqns with details of Chinook Sensitive Areas, focused predominately on LFA 1.
-In addition, Flt Cdr Ops is to conduct weekly reviews of the local sensitive areas and remove any considered to be no longer extant.
+A list of areas to be avoided is published ▶ on MilEAMS Visual (NATS MAPP). < Crews are to note the additional requirement to avoid overflight of active game shoots below 1000ft AGL. ▶ <

+15. Flt Cdr Ops ► will conduct periodic reviews ◄ of the local sensitive areas and remove any considered to be no longer extant.
 Flt Cdr Ops is to notify the flying Sqns of any sensitive areas advised to them by the coordinating authorities for RAF Benson, MOD Boscombe Down and AAC Middle Wallop.